Experts in Medication Assisted Treatment, Opioid Tapering and Therapy

 She developed a strong passion for addiction medicine and decided to learn about more about substance use disorder treatment.
 She recently finished the addiction medicine fellowship from Kaiser Permanente in Northern California and gained immense experience while treating the patient in ED, inpatient, outpatient, and intensive care unit setting.
 She has also received training in pain management, and intensive inpatient and outpatient psychiatry.

-We provide the most convenient and confidential high quality treatment for heroin addiction in California.Get an appointment
+We provide the most convenient and confidential high quality treatment for opioid dependence and opioid use disorder in California.Get an appointment